kessler-frost/kratos/kratos-presentation.md

 You're designing **agent-native systems** where intelligence is:
 - Event-triggered, not always-on
 - Packaged with the perfect model for the job
-- Completely isolated and secure
+- Completely isolated and targeted
 - Ephemeral by design

 This is how you build the next generation of intelligent systems.